ratan-lab/sumo/doc/example.rst

 sumo prepare
 ------------

-In this mode, SUMO calculates the pairwise similarity between the samples using each of the input omic datatypes (in this case gene expression, methylation and miRNA expression).
+In this mode, SUMO calculates the pairwise similarity between the samples for each separate input file containing a feature matrix with omic data (in this case gene expression, methylation and miRNA expression).

 ::

     sumo prepare -plot LAML.png TCGA-LAML.htseq_fpkm.flt.tsv.gz,TCGA-LAML.methylation27.flt.tsv.gz,TCGA-LAML.mirna.flt.tsv.gz prepared.LAML.npz

+The above command creates a multiplex network file 'prepared.LAML.npz' containing:

+* the pairwise similarities organized as network adjacency matrices in order of input files (arrays: '0', '1', '2')
+* input feature matrices (arrays: 'f0', 'f1', 'f2')
+* list of sample identifiers in order corresponding to rows/columns of adjacency matrices ('sample' array)

-The above creates 'prepared.LAML.npz' file that contains the pairwise similarities organized as adjacency matrices, and three .png files with plots of the adjacency matrices for each omic datatype.
+Thanks to the -plot flag SUMO also creates three .png files with plots of the adjacency matrices for each omic datatype.

 --------
 sumo run
 --------

 In this mode, SUMO applies symmetric non-negative matrix tri-factorization on the similarity matrices to identify the clusters of samples.
 Estimating the best number of clusters remains a challenging problem, but we recommend that the user supply a range of values to use with SUMO.

 ::